|Corporate Governance Guidelines|

 Selection of Chairman and Chief Executive Officer

 The Board selects Envestnet’s Chairman and Chief Executive Officer in the manner that it determines to be in the best interests of Envestnet’s stockholders.
 If the offices of Chairman and Chief Executive Officer are held by the same person, the independent directors of the Board will designate a lead independent director.
-The lead independent director’s responsibilities shall include presiding over the executive sessions of the non-management members of the Board and shall have such other responsibilities as determined by the Board from time to time.
+The lead independent director’s responsibilities shall include presiding over the executive sessions of the non-management members of the Board and shall have such other responsibilities as set forth in these guidelines or as determined by the Board from time to time.

 Limitation on Other Board Service